A study on the effects of mixed explicit and implicit communications in human-artificial-agent interactions: Human-robot communication

 It is also important to investigate how to use each available communication modality.
 The way the robot communicates (\textit{e.g.}, how it speaks and engages in touch interactions, and where it directs its gaze \citep{Takayama2009,Fiore2013,Hirano2018,Agrigoroaie2020,Belkaid2021}) must be carefully adjusted and can be influenced by the application context and the general profile of people interacting with the robot.
 Aspects such as the effects of robot's conveyed mood, transparency, planning for communication, ethical concerns, and influence of people's gender, age, culture, familiarity with robots, and other factors are also concerns of HRI studies \citep{Gockley2006,Guznov2019,Unhelkar2017,VanMaris2020,Rau2009}.

-Communication is essential to interaction and studying it is paramount to develop better robots interacting with humans.
+Communication is essential to interaction, and studying it is paramount for developing better robots that interact with humans.
 In this work, we consider the literature on explicit and implicit communication in HRI, such as the works of Breazeal \textit{et al.} \citep{Breazeal2005a} and Huang and Mutlu \citep{Huang2016}, to define the hypotheses presented in the next section.